Mati365/ckeditor5-bad-apple/README.md

 npm run dev
 ```

 Then open your browser and navigate to `http://localhost:3000`.
-Enjoy the mesmerizing animation of *Bad Apple* right inside CKEditor 5!
+Enjoy your newfound superpower of wasting time in the most elaborate way possible!

 ## Psst... 👀